NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

    boundary (prefix, id, or payload) and stops cleanly at the last intact record rather than throwing.
 Checkpoint files remain usable after an unclean shutdown.
-2. **Fast index skipping.** The restore-side `CheckpointIndex` walks the file via `read_record_metadata` — read the prefix and id, `seekg` past the payload, never read payload bytes.
+2. **Fast index skipping.** The restore-side backend's index builder (e.g. `FileBackend::Index::build`) walks the file via `read_record_metadata` — read the prefix and id, `seekg` past the payload, never read payload bytes.
 Per-record cost is O(prefix + id_size) regardless of payload size.
 The v0.1 format required reading and parsing the full boost archive (payload included) to extract metadata; the v0.2 separation makes index builds independent of payload sizes.
 For multi-MB or multi-GB ML-state payloads, this is orders of magnitude faster.
 3. **Append-only safety.** Records are individually complete, so multiple save protocol instances can append to the same file without format-level coordination.
 Writer-level coordination (for